apiaddicts/apigen.springboot/MIGRATION_GUIDE.md

 In this version Apigen has been updated to use Spring Boot 3, so now you need a java version >= `17`

+Support for PATCH endpoints has been added and the PUT endpoint behaviour has changed.
+To maintain the same functionality as in the previous versions you need to use `AbstractRelationsLegacyManager` and `AbstractCrudLegacyService` instead of `AbstractRelationsManager` and `AbstractCrudService`

 ## From [0.2.0] to [0.3.0]

 No migration required